 Stax Pay allows you to create and save full customer profiles.
-This function also gives you the ability to offer recurring payments and invoicing payment options.
-Stax provides a simple customer profile management feature which you can upgrade for a fee.
-The Advanced Customization app is an add-on feature that allows you to add custom fields to your customer profiles and customize the appearance of invoices, receipts and website payments.
+This function also allows you to offer recurring payments and invoicing payment options.
+Stax provides a simple customer profile management feature that you can upgrade for a fee.
+The Advanced Customization app is an add-on feature that allows you to add custom fields to your customer profiles and customize the appearance of invoices, receipts, and website payments.

 Among the reports you’ll find in your dashboard are:

 - Growth Sales Overview